titoBouzout/kompiler/readme.md

 ## TODO

-some day

 - when an exec command fails it displays ugly messages
-- maybe make it compile on the server xD I dont like it because makes publishing sites slow as it has to run all the npm stuff
-- every configuration option should be optional, currently its possible it will error out I if something is missing
 - handle merge conflicts
 - npm versioning when publishing
 - treeshake is not dynamic